 Level 6 Pro-Graduate Diploma in Tourism and Hospitality Management, Equivalent to Bachelor's Degree.

-This programme is CTH’s ultimate undergraduate level award and has been expressly designed to provide equivalent learning to that provided by a British university bachelor’s degree programme in hospitality and tourism.
-In fact, graduates of this programme are able to convert their award into a recognised British university bachelor’s degree from Binary University or BPP University College simply by completing an additional dissertation.
+This programme is BAA’s ultimate undergraduate level award and has been expressly designed to provide equivalent learning to that provided by a British university bachelor’s degree programme in hospitality and tourism.
+In fact, graduates of this programme are able to convert their award into a recognised British university bachelor’s degree from Binary University simply by completing an additional dissertation.

 Level 7 Postgraduate Diploma in Hospitality and Tourism Management